IAM Zero Trust Framework

 By comparison, the argument with Zero Trust is that organizations should assume their network has already been compromised and implement strategies or technologies to minimize further risk.
 Several of those strategies include:

-This principle describes the idea that no one individual or device should have full access to all of an organization’s critical IT sources.
+This principle (also know as separation of duties) describes the idea that no one individual or device should have full access to all of an organization’s critical IT sources.
 If that were to happen, then a hacker who gains control of that individual or device’s security credentials would have unfettered access to everything in the corporate network.

-In practice, the segregation of duties is achieved by giving each user least privileged access, meaning that every user or device within the network can access only the most essential resources they need, and nothing else.
+In practice, the segregation of duties is achieved by giving each user a role with least privilege access, meaning that every user or device within the network can access only the most essential resources they need, and nothing else.
 The benefit is that if that user’s credentials or device is compromised by an outside attack, a hacker would only have access to that device’s environment, and nothing more than that, which reduces the potential security risk.

 Similarly, the Zero Trust model favors microsegmentation, which involves splitting up the corporate IT environment into security zones and requiring separate authorization in order to access each of those zones.
 This practice limits the chance that a hacker could “jump” from one part of the network to another in order to access and compromise more sensitive data.